Border control: Europe

-Another complex border control situation in Europe pertains to the United Kingdom.
+Another complex border-control situation in Europe involves the United Kingdom.
 Whilst the crown dependencies are within the Common Travel Area, neither Gibraltar nor the sovereign British military exclaves of Akrotiri and Dhekelia are.
-The former maintains its own border control policies, thus requiring physical border security at its border with the Schengen Area as well as the implementation of border controls for travellers proceeding directly between Gibraltar and the British mainland.
+The former maintains its own border control policies, thus requiring physical border security at its border with the Schengen Area, as well as implementing border controls for travellers travelling directly between Gibraltar and the British mainland.
 The latter maintains a relatively open border with Southern Cyprus, though not with Northern Cyprus.
-Consequently, it is a de facto member of the Schengen Area and travel to or from the British mainland requires border controls.
-On December 31, 2020, Spain and the United Kingdom reached an agreement in principle under which Gibraltar would join the Schengen Area, clearing the way for the European Union and the UK to start formal negotiations on the matter.
+Consequently, it is a de facto member of the Schengen Area, and travel to or from the British mainland is subject to border controls.
+On 31 December 2020, Spain and the United Kingdom reached an agreement in principle under which Gibraltar would join the Schengen Area, clearing the way for the European Union and the UK to start formal negotiations on the matter.